API technology underlies much of the modern world. Using a Video Streaming API is becoming more and more popular among professional broadcasters.

 8. Are you a broadcaster with legacy broadcaster software?

 Many TV stations and other broadcasters have complex technical systems.
 However, they’re often not at the cutting edge of technology.
-Systems have been cobbled together over years or decades.
+Systems have been cobbled together over the years or decades.
 Budgets have fluctuated, and there is no reason to replace equipment that works fine.
 Even if better alternatives are available, why spend the money?

 This is not a problem.
 Using a Live Streaming API allows broadcasters to integrate established digital workflows and systems with OTT content.
 Live or on-demand, it doesn’t matter.
 There’s no need to have separate workflows for separate platforms.
 Instead, everything can be combined.